sef-global/Documentation/Job Roles and Descriptions.md

 * Record meeting minutes and handle any documentation regarding the Sustainable Education Foundation.

-* Schedule appointments / sending appointment mails and letters
+* Schedule appointments/ sending appointment mails and letters.

-* Arranaging meetings with the partners of Sustainable Education Foundation
+* Arranaging meetings with the partners of Sustainable Education Foundation.

 * Maintain scheduling and event calendars.